 Two-way communication is a key component in managerial duties.
 When you delegate tasks to your employees, you shouldn’t turn your back after doing so.
 You need to stay in regular communication with them about the status of the task and the timing as well so that there will be no surprises.
 For example, you can simply ask them from time to time how they are finding the task or if they are encountering any problems.
 This way, you will be able to help them immediately instead of making them repeat the whole task if you find any problems once it’s done.

-7. Use Feedback to Improve Delegation
+9. Use Feedback to Improve Delegation

-The most important part of the delegation process is feedback and it can work both ways.
-When your team members finished the tasks you gave them well, then you should let them know that you appreciated their efforts publicly.
+The most important part of the delegation process is feedback, and it can work both ways.
+When your team members finish the tasks you gave them well, then you should let them know that you appreciated their efforts publicly.
 You can thank them and offer genuine praise.
 If ever there are some errors on the task or if they have fallen short, you should not be afraid to give them constructive criticism.

 After the tasks you’ve delegated are done, you can invite your team members to share their thoughts about your delegation skills.
 It is a great way for you to know whether you are giving them enough information or if you are delegating the tasks to the right people.